This post is based on Josefin Graebe's session from On Deck Chief of Staff

 - Meetings matter.
 They’re the place where your operating model comes to life.
 Design meetings and set your cadence deliberately.
 Make sure each meeting serves a purpose and that participants are clear on what that purpose is.
 Only the people who need to be in the room should be there, but it’s your job to ward off FOMO for those who would still like to be there by keeping them up to speed.

-Building your operating model with this in mind should provide a strong foundation that you can return to again and again as you continually hone your own operating models and sharpen your craft as Chief of Staff.
+Building your operating model with this in mind should provide a strong foundation that you can return to again and again as you continually hone your own operating models.